hp2304/Vidhyapak-VideoStreamingApplication/k8s_setup.md

 # Final Year Project K8s Set-Up (Video Streaming System/WebApp: Vidhyapak)

-1. JAR for all microservices are in their respective directory.
+1. JAR for each microservice is in it's respective directory.
 2. These directories also contain it's corresponding *Dockerfile* to containerize the same.

 ### Deployment Part